seungjaeryanlee/flatten-the-curve/README.md

 # Flatten the Curve

+This is a collection of COVID-19-related projects to aid researchers (like me) who are trying to use their expertise to benefit the society.
+The goal is to **flatten the curve**: delay the spread of the virus so that fewer people need assistance and treatment at a given time.

-If this collection is useful, please ⭐ and share!
+If this collection is useful, please ⭐ and share.
+Even better, consider [contributing to this list](#contributors)!

 ## Table of Contents